Michael-F-Bryan/rust-ffi-guide/src/getting-started/index.md

 > note: native-static-libs: -ldl -lrt -lpthread -lgcc_s -lc -lm -lrt -lpthread
 >   -lutil -lutil
 > ```
+>
+> We could get away with only specifying `-lpthread` and `-ldl` earlier because
+> no other calls to system libraries were used, and linkers are nice in that
+> they'll do the equivalent of [dead code elimination][dce] and you won't need
+> to link to that library.
+If you encounter any linker errors, you may want to
+> double check that all necessary libraries are specified with the `-l` flag.

 And finally we can run our program!